wavebeem/platformify/README.md

-# platformify
+# Platform-ify

-Add an orange platform to your image
+Add an orange platform to your image.

+Platform-ify is not endorsed by, affiliated with, or supported by Zapier, Inc.